0xNeshi/hardhat-switch-network/CONTRIBUTING.md

 We also have [eslint](https://eslint.org/) installed in all the projects.
 It checks that you have run Prettier and forbids some dangerous patterns.

 The linter is always run in the CI, so make sure it passes before pushing code.
-You can use `npm run lint` and `npm run lint:fix` inside the packages' folders.
+You can use `npm run lint` to check for errors.

+You can also run `npm run format` to format all of the files.

+### Website and documentation branching

+If you are modifying the default config, adding a feature, or doing any kind of technical work that should be reflected in the documentation, the documentation change should be contained in the same branch and PR as the change.

+If you are working purely on the website or documentation, not as a result of a technical change, you should branch from [`master`](https://github.com/0xNeshi/hardhat-switch-network/tree/master) and use it as the base branch in your pull request.

+Note that the `master` branch is automatically deployed, so take care when merging into it.